Frequently Asked Questions

 We have compiled a list of common questions and answers here.
 If your question is still not answered after reviewing this list, please don't hesitate to contact us directly for an answer.

-No, we are currently focused on producing ammunition geared toward the practice market.
-Some of our loads do feature hollow points, such as the 357 Sig, but those loads are not comparable to purpose-built defensive ammunition utilizing hollow points such as Remington's Golden Sabre or Winchester's Ranger Talon.
-While our loads, like all ammunition, can be lethal they are not engineered specifically for defensive purposes.
+Not in our PRemium or Value lines that are geared toward the practice market.
+Some of our loads do feature hollow points but those loads are not comparable in terminal performance to purpose-built defensive ammunition utilizing hollow points such as Remington's Golden Sabre or Winchester's Ranger Talon.

 Yes, we do offer ammunition using a frangible bullet and can manufacture a complete lead-free cartridge if required.
-Both of those items are currently not a standard offering from our company but can be produced on request at very competitive rates.
+The latter is not currently a standard offering from our company but can be produced on request at very competitive rates.
 Please contact us for details.

 Our Customer Brass program is simple.
 You send us your brass, tell us the load you would like to have, we’ll load it, and ship it back to you.
 By sending us your brass we can lower the price of your ammunition since we do not have to collect the FAET and you’ve avoided paying for the most expensive component of a cartridge, the brass casing.
 We charge by the number of casings you send us so we advise customers to sort their brass to remove off-calibers, remove any steel casings, cull deformed cartridges, and ensure it is clean of dirt and debris.